-CHILDREN IN THE MOST DEPRIVED 10% POPULATION ARE ON AVERAGE OVER 1CM SHORTER THAN CHILDREN IN THE LEAST DEPRIVED 10% BY YEAR be accessible and relevant to young people.
+CHILDREN IN THE MOST

+DEPRIVED 10%

+POPULATION ARE ON

+AVERAGE OVER 1CM

+SHORTER THAN

+CHILDREN IN THE LEAST

+DEPRIVED 10% BY YEAR

 The project, known as The Enact project empowers young people to take an active role in their school setting.
 Through the Safer Streets Initiative, Healthy Relationships creative arts sessions were provided to 8 groups of young people in year 10 or above in the Cherwell District.
 Cherwell Theatre Company told us: